MicrobiologyETHZ/Methods_in_Microbiomics/docs/comparative_genomics/SNVs_metagenomics.rst

 =================================
-SNV Analysis on metagenomic Data
+SNV Analysis on Metagenomic Data
 =================================

 Protocol provided by Aiswarya Prasad.